apache/nuttx/boards/us7032evb1/README.txt

   CONFIG_ARCH_SH1 and CONFIG_ARCH_CHIP_SH7032 - for use in C code.
 These
     identify the particular chip or SoC that the architecture is implemented in.
-  CONFIG_ARCH_BOARD - identifies the configs subdirectory and, hence,
+  CONFIG_ARCH_BOARD - identifies the boards/ subdirectory and, hence,
     the board that supports the particular chip or SoC.
-This should be us7032evb1 for (configs/us7032evb1).
+This should be us7032evb1 for (boards/us7032evb1).
   CONFIG_ARCH_BOARD_US7032EVB1 - for use in C code CONFIG_ENDIAN_BIG - the SH-1 usually runs big-endian
   CONFIG_ARCH_NOINTC - define if the architecture does not